demisto/content-docs/docs/integrations/docker.md

 - `demisto/python`
 - `demisto/python3`

-Are being updated automatically from time to time when a newer tag is available.
+is updated automatically from time to time whenever a newer tag is available.

 If your integration/script is not using one of the above images, you can still have it updated automatically by adding the `autoUpdateDockerImage`key to the YML file.
 For example, the following will update the integration 'MyIntegration' docker image: